daguilarm/belich-documents/source/_en/views/views-default.md

 It is the variable sent to the views from the controller.
 Depending on the view, you will have more or less information.

-Access to the parameters of the `$request` variable, is done as if it were an object:
+You can access to the parameters of the `$request` variable as an object:

 ```php
 $request->actions